lgraubner/.dotfiles/README.md

 ## Contents

-This files include the cobalt2 syntax theme for Atom and the snazzy Theme for hyperterm.
+This files include the snazzy Theme for hyperterm.
 Alternatively you can use iTerm2 with the cobalt2 theme.

 ## Binaries